SephiaSky/sephiasky.com/index.md

 ## Welcome to my Dev Blog

 This page is meant to keep you up to date on what game I am currently in development.
-If you happen to stumble on the site by accident, here is my [website](http://www.sephiasky.com/).
+If you happen to stumble on this site by accident, here is my [website](http://www.sephiasky.com/).
+I am sole game developer, primarily interested on making RPG both online and standalone for PC and HTML.

 ### First Ever Blog